SahilK-027/Internship-Journey-Fyle-2024/README.md

 But wait, there's more!
 I also got introduced to my "Buddy," a lifeline in the world of Fyle.
 Aniruddha is my go-to person for any queries or questions that may arise during this exciting journey.

 And there you have it, the highlights of my first day at Fyle.
 Buckle up, as this internship journey promises more adventures, challenges, and aha moments! 🌟

+## 🔹 Milestone Unlocked: First Bug Fix 🐞 (11 Jan 2024)
+Just two days into my Fyle internship, I experienced a mini-victory that brought a big smile to my small coder's heart.
+My first contribution to the real-world production app! 🎉 Today, I successfully fixed my first bug!
+After my manager approved the PR it was time to test the fix.
+First, the local environment – check ✅
+Then, the staging environment – all good ✅
+Then, the test production environment- done 😇
+After thorough testing in local, staging, and production environments, my code patch is officially live in the real-world app. 🚀 Users, get ready to experience a better UI, courtesy of this newbie coder! 🤩🌐